-Why: Fairyslipper Forest has significant watershed values and contains sensitive Douglas-fir / Arbutus woodland which is considered to be endangered or threatened in British Columbia.
-By protecting the property as a nature reserve, Fairyslipper Forest can mature into an old growth forest.
-Community members and visitors will be able to enjoy the property’s hiking trail, local students will benefit from using the land as an outdoor classroom and habitat will be maintained for species at risk.
+Fairyslipper Forest has significant watershed values and contains sensitive Douglas-fir and arbutus woodland which is considered to be endangered or threatened in British Columbia.
+By protecting the property as a nature reserve, Fairyslipper Forest will mature into an old growth forest.
+Community members and visitors will enjoy the property’s hiking trail, local students will benefit from using the land as an outdoor classroom and habitat will be maintained for species at risk.